 Yea, it's really confusing why that's happening.
 Like what the heck, why is my anxiety so high in this situation?

 Here is what's happening - see the video snippet from the course below.
 The course uses public speaking as an example, but the principles apply to any social or speaking situation (conversations, meeting people, dating, business meetings, interviews, speeches, etc.).

 The core fear in social anxiety is fear of negative judgment.

+From an evolutionary perspective, humans beings need friends and community for survival.
+When you think you may be disliked or rejected by others, the fear center in your brain (the amygdala) interprets this as danger and tells your nervous system to release adrenaline and other chemicals.
+These chemicals help us physically run and fight the danger.
+But wait a minute...this is not a physical danger so why are we getting all of these chemicals that help with running and fighting?
+High levels of those chemicals in social situations are exactly what we don't need.
 Those chemicals produce confusing symptoms that can start a whole chain reaction of shame (something is wrong with me), lack of confidence, confusion, and feeling out of control which understandably can lead to panic attacks, worry and anticipatory anxiety, rumination, feeling hopeless or depressed, and so on.
-Symptoms include difficulty concentrating, mind going blank, sweating, painful self-awareness (too focused on ourselves), heart beating faster and more listed here.
+Symptoms include difficulty concentrating, mind going blank, sweating, painful self-awareness, heart beating faster and more listed here.
 The intense symptoms make those situations even harder which creates more fear...so the cycle is self-perpetuating.
+When you have intense symptoms in a social situation, your amygdala is setting off false alarms telling you the situation is dangerous when it's really not.
 This is the trick that the fear center in your brain (the amygdala) has played on you.
-Your amygdala set off a false alarm telling you this situation is dangerous when it's not.
+The simple fact is, you have to learn how to manage this primitive alarm system (the amygdala).